foundations-fall-2016/session2/README.md

 ```

-By floating the anchors we cause the list items to expand to contain their floated children.
+By floating the anchors we cause the `<li>`s to expand to contain their floated children.
 Now we add a background image to the `<a>`.
-Note that the image has a gradient and transparency.
+Note the use of the background shortcut and that the image has a gradient and transparency.

 ```css